Product Liability Lawyer In West Virginia

 Undisclosed Side Effects

 Many women became pregnant after having the device installed, while others reported they had painful cramping, pain in their abdomen, allergic reactions, and more.
 Other women found that they suffered from nausea and vomiting as well as bloating and irregular periods, continuous discomfort, and itchy skin.

 Now known to migrate, some women found that their fallopian tubes or uterus were perforated after the insertion of Essure.
 The device has also broken in some cases causing ectopic pregnancies.
 Some women even lost their lives following the use of the device.

 Legal Action Taken by Women

-Numerous women are now suing the company, saying Bayer did not disclose all possible side effects.
-These lawsuits were first filed beginning in 2015 and they continue on today.
+Numerous women are now suing the company, stating that Bayer did not disclose all possible side effects.
+These lawsuits were first filed back in 2015, but continue on to this day.
 Federal preemption, however, is making it difficult for those who do choose to sue.
-The FDA allowed Essure to be offered in the country after putting it through rigorous clinical testing and the agency's Premarket Approval Process.
+The FDA allowed the use of Essure after putting it through rigorous clinical testing and the agency’s Pre-market Approval Process.
 This process shields Bayer from any product liability lawsuits that may arise.
-Therefore, any woman who used Essure and experienced side effects should contact Pat Jacobs for a free consultation, so you have your day in court and help to ensure this harmful device does not make its way to the market once again.